 Added by Barry Spector on May 20, 2015 at 3:04pm — No Comments

 Shock and Awe: Re-invigorating the Myth of American Innocence

 “Shock and awe” is a military doctrine that teaches how to quickly master events on the ground, to “…seize control of the environment and paralyze or so overload an adversary’s perceptions and understanding of events that the enemy would be incapable of resistance…” We first heard the phrase in March 2003, when the U.S. struck Iraq from the air with such overwhelming force…Continue

 Added by Barry Spector on May 14, 2015 at 1:37pm — No Comments

 Question: What’s the difference between ignorance and apathy?

 Answer: I don’t know, and I don’t care!

-We need to talk, because one of the most fundamental aspects of privilege — the privilege to ignore, the privilege to remain innocent in our minds – still retains its durability among far too many of us.
-We need to talk about how America established that privilege – in law – from the very beginning.
-In other words, I’m talking about America’s long history of…Continue
+We need to talk, and we need to listen to the voice of The Other.
+One of the most fundamental aspects of privilege – the privilege to ignore, the privilege to remain innocent in our minds – still retains its durability among far too many of us.
+We…Continue

 Added by Barry Spector on May 7, 2015 at 4:00pm — No Comments